bhborkar91/bash-functions/README.md

 - **`bin/repo`** 📁
   - Usage: `repo [-s <search>] [-c] <org>/<repo>`
   - Checks for the repository at `$HOME/repositories/github.com/<org>/<repo>` and prints the full path if present.
   - If missing, verifies the remote exists and clones `https://github.com/<org>/<repo>.git` into that location, then prints the path.
-If the remote does not exist, it asks for confirmation before creating and initializing a new local repository in that path.
+If the remote does not exist, it asks for confirmation before creating and initializing a new local repository in that path and seeds a default `.gitignore`.
   - **`-s <search>`**: Search for repositories in `$HOME/repositories` matching the search string (case-insensitive), present options via `prompt`, and print the selected path.
   - **`-c`**: Open VS Code in the target folder after determining or cloning the repository.